1994 Indianapolis 500: Mercedes-Benz 500I

 The most notable off-season activity involved Penske Racing and Ilmor.
 In the summer and fall of 1993, Penske and Ilmor engaged in a new engine project.
 Under complete secrecy, a 209 in3 purpose-built, V-8 pushrod engine was developed.
 Mercedes eventually came on board with the project and badged the engine the Mercedes-Benz 500I.
 The engine was designed to exploit a perceived loophole that had existed in USAC's rulebook since 1991.
 While CART sanctioned the rest of the IndyCar season, the Indianapolis 500 alone was conducted by USAC under slightly different technical regulations.

 In an effort to appeal to mainstream car companies and smaller independent engine builders (both primarily based in the U.S.), USAC permitted traditional, "stock block" pushrod engines (generally defined as production-based, non-overhead cam units fitted with two valves per cylinder actuated by pushrod and rocker arm).
-Stock blocks saw some limited use at Indy in the early 1980s but by 1985 had become mainstream with the Buick V-6.
+Stock blocks saw some limited use at Indy in the early 1980s but by 1985 had become mainstream with the Turbo Buick V-6.
 Attempting to create an equivalency formula with the more conventional, 32-valve, dual overhead cam V-8 engines (commonly referred to as the "quadcams"), USAC allowed the stock blocks increased displacement, as well as increased turbocharger boost of 55 inHG instead of 45 (1860 hPa instead of 1520).
 This rule made the Buick V-6 (and its successor the Menard V-6) attractive to the smaller, "Indy-only" teams, that could not acquire or afford the DOHC V-8 powerplants such as the Chevy-Ilmor or the Ford-Cosworth XB.
 CART also allowed the "stock block" engines.
 However, they did not permit them to use the increased turbo boost, rendering them uncompetitive.
-Thus the Buick V-6 was rarely used in CART races.
+Thus the Buick V-6 was rarely used in CART races, although a detuned version was used in Indy Lights for several years.